Home/College Football

 feature-image

 FOX Sports analyst Joel Klatt could not stop praising the Ohio State Buckeyes’ offense.
 According to him, Ryan Day’s offense is “suffocatingly good.”
 So, one can fathom the attention the unit is attracting.
-However, there is one player who gets more attention than the rest.
+However, there is one player who’s been hogging the headlines.
 That’s none other than Day’s wide receiver Jeremiah Smith.
-Now, how is the Heisman Trophy runner feeling about being in the limelight 24/7 and being protected?
-Here, Jeremiah Smith broke his silence.
+How does the Heisman Trophy contender feel about being in the limelight 24/7 and protected?
+Here, Smith broke his silence.

 Watch What’s Trending Now!

 On October 8, Delaware Gazette reporter Dillon Davis posted a clip of the wide receiver’s interview.
-He faced the media about the attention he’s seeing and what it means for the rest of the Buckeye offense.
-Jeremiah Smith tried to shift the focus to his mates.
+He spoke to the press to address the attention he’s receiving and its implications for the rest of the Buckeye offense.
+The wide receiver attempted to shift the focus to his mates and showed his confidence.
 “Last week showed that we got another dominant receiver on the other side of the field.
 So, I mean, you can’t just worry about me now.
 You got to worry about Carnell Tate, you got to worry about Brandon Inniss, you got to worry about Max Klare, you got to worry about the tight end.”

 ADVERTISEMENT

 Jeremiah Smith could not help but praise Brandon Inniss enough.
 Against Minnesota, he earned special teams player of the game honors after returning two punts for a total of 10 yards.
-But he turned into an attention magnet when, in the midst of the third quarter, he snagged the punt and took multiple steps forward, only to uncork a cross-field dart to Lorenzo Styles Jr.
+But he turned into an attention magnet when he snagged the punt amid the third quarter and took multiple steps forward, only to uncork a cross-field dart to Lorenzo Styles Jr.

 ADVERTISEMENT

-Not just the receivers.
-Jeremiah Smith also dragged in tight end Max Klare into the hype session.
-Day thinks that his phenom is “getting better and better.”
-Jeremiah Smith, too, keeps opponents on edge, taking Klare’s name.
-The Purdue transfer has been the most productive receiving tight end.
-His stats?
-In five games played in 2025, he came up with 11 receptions for 137 yards.
+In five games in 2025, he conjured 11 receptions for 137 yards.
 However, enough of praising the other weapons.
 Going by Klatt’s comment, who is the one who throttles the most on offense?
 Has to be Jeremiah Smith.
-But looks like the wide receiver’s Heisman dreams have hit a speed bump.
+But the wide receiver’s Heisman dreams have hit a speed bump.

 Read Top Stories First From EssentiallySports